SpinningWing Logo

 The converse occurs in the aft portion of the rotor.
 Extra downwash reduces angle of attack and lift, causing blades to flap down on the right side.

-For a rotor spinning counterclockwise (viewed from above), this means the blades will be flapped up on the left side and create a right wing down roll moment known as transverse roll (or inflow roll).
-(For a clockwise spinning rotor, this would create a left wing down roll moment.)
-Pilots use lateral cyclic to counter this effect and keep the helicopter level.
+For a rotor spinning counterclockwise (viewed from above), this means the blades will be flapped up on the left side and create a right wing down roll moment known as transverse roll or inflow roll.
+A pilot must move the cyclic left to counter this effect and keep the helicopter level.

 In addition to lift, higher angle of attack creates higher blade drag.
 Each blade undergoes a significant variation in aerodynamic forces from the back to the front of the rotor, which vibrates the helicopter.
 A rotor with N blades will produce an N/rev vibration (N vibrations per rotor revolution), very noticeable to the pilot and occupants.